Thank You, Stephen

 I was standing up to my waist in the bushes, in the dark, outside of our house one night, and under my breath, I thanked my cousin Stephen.

 When we went to close them around 11pm, the last two windows in the kitchen wouldn’t shut.
 So, I stood in the bushes and pushed from the outside, while my wife, Liz, tried to crank them in from the inside.
-They still wouldn’t shut properly.
-So I asked Liz to open them again and went to get a flashlight, a hammer and a screwdriver.
-And within thirty seconds, I fixed them with two taps each in the right place.
+They still wouldn’t shut.
+So, I asked Liz to open them again and went to get a flashlight, a hammer, and a screwdriver.
+And within thirty seconds, I closed both with two taps in the right place.

 Share this post with your friends!